ravigutha9/demoprac/README.md

 # demoprac
-This is the demo for git
+This is the demo for git.